Inner Product in Highest-Weight Representation: Second Fundamental Representation of

-Since the algorithm is a recursion process, we can use the results of the level $k$ when we do the step of level $k+1$.
+Since the algorithm is an iterative process, we can use the results of the level $k$ when we do the calculations for the step for level $k+1$.
 For each step, the coefficients are positive, which are consistent with Conjecture \ref{co}.